wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 `ELSE`... do nothing.

-If programing, It limits the execution of a particular block of code depending on one or more variable having expected values.
+If programing terms, a condition its a wat to limits the execution of a particular block of code depending on one or more variable having expected values.

 ## How to code a condition